D-Roberts/deeplearning-video-spatiotemp/LorenzMap/README.md

-### End to end one step ahead time series prediction gluon code for the article:
+### One step ahead time series prediction gluon code for the article:

 'Conditional Time Series Forecasting with Convolutional Neural Networks'